-When being marked, the length of responses and varieties of English are taken into account:
+When marking the tasks, examiners take into account length of responses and varieties of English:

 - Guidelines on length are provided for each task; responses which are too short may not have an adequate range of language and may not provide all the information that is required, while responses which are too long may contain irrelevant content and have a negative effect on the reader.
-These may affect candidates' marks on the relevant subscales. - Candidates are expected to use a particular variety of English with some degree of consistency in areas such as spelling, and not, for example, switch from using a British spelling of a word to an American spelling of the same word. - Candidates should also aim to use a range of tenses, expressions and vocabulary, even if these contain some minor mistakes.
-It's important for candidates to show the full range of their language ability and to be ambitious in their use of language. - Non-impeding errors, which do not affect communication, will not necessarily be penalised.
-These include spelling, grammar or punctuation errors.
-However, errors which interfere with or cause a breakdown in communication will be treated more severely.
+These may affect candidates' marks on the relevant subscales. - Candidates are expected to use a particular variety of English with some degree of consistency in areas such as spelling, and not for example switch from using a British spelling of a word to an American spelling of the same word. - Candidates will not be penalised for being over/under guideline on length.
+Candidate scripts will be read in full and marked.
+A response that is longer or shorter than the guideline number of words may be entirely appropriate.
+On the other hand, an overlength script may result in irrelevance, repetition, or poor organisation, or have an adverse effect on the target reader, and could be marked down.
+Similarly, an underlength script may not exhibit an adequate range of language, may not communicate effectively, and/or provide adequate information, which would affect its score.